 What you need:

 - Water.
-Tap water should get the job done but if you have water that is loaded with hard mineral deposits, you may want to use distilled water or bottled water instead so you can kill insects without harming your plants with soap scum buildup due to the hard water.
+Tap water should get the job done but if you have hard water that is loaded with hard mineral deposits, you may want to use distilled water or bottled water instead so you can kill insects without harming your plants with soap scum buildup due to the hard water.

 Make enough insecticidal soap to treat all of your affected plants.
 Adjust the recipe and the size of your spray bottle as needed.